brandonkal/linaria/docs/DESIGN_DECISIONS.md

 Errors are passed through so that instances will work for Error.
 Sometimes this doesn't work. `module.evaluate` has a trap that will convert error-like-objects to actual Errors so that these checks will work in Webpack and other bundler code.

 The entire global object is not passed through in order to isolate it from code that runs in the VM.
-This means code cannot call for instance `global.Set()` to access normal Javascript built-ins.
+This means code cannot call for instance `global.Set()` to access normal JavaScript built-ins.
 I have yet to see a module that actually does this though and a normal call to `Set()` will work.
 Functions that are added by the Node runtime such as setTimeout are available in the vm global object.

 #### VM context